layer5io/service-mesh-labs/Meshery-Adapters/consul-meshery-adapter/step2.md

 ![Install Consul using Meshery](./assets/install-consul.png)

-To check if Istio is along with all the pieces that have been deployed, execute the following:
+To check if Consul is along with all the pieces that have been deployed, execute the following:

 `kubectl get all -n consul-system`{{execute}}